 You will be expected to work at [location/work hours] for approximately 35-40 hours per week, barring scheduled academic commitments.
 Your pay rate will be [$X.XX per hour/week/month], less applicable taxes and standard deductions as required by law.
 Overtime pay will be consistent with applicable law and regulations, and must be approved in advance by your supervisor.

 As an intern at [Company Name], you will be required to follow all company policies, especially those that prohibit any employee from bringing with them from any prior employer any proprietary information, trade secrets, proprietary materials, or processes of such former employers.

 You will be required to sign the Employment Eligibility Verification (Form I-9).
 On your first day of work, please bring with you all of the documents that establish your identity and employment eligibility.

 You should be aware that your employment at [Company Name] is part of an internship program and is expected to last no longer than the dates indicated above.
 Nothing herein, however, modifies your status as an express “at-will” employee.
 Under “at-will” employment, you are free to resign at any time, for any reason, with or without cause or notice.
 Similarly, the Company is free to conclude its employment with you at any time.
 The “at-will” employment status cannot be modified or amended except by written agreement signed by both you and a representative of the Company.

 Unless otherwise notified by the Company, this offer for an internship is effective for [X business days] from the date of this letter.
-If the terms of this letter are satisfactory to you, please sign and return a copy of this letter, accompanied by the enclosed form[s]:
+If the terms of this letter are satisfactory to you, please sign and return a copy of this letter to [Company Representative Name, Title, Email]

-We look forward to having you join with us at [Company Name].
+We look forward to having you join us at [Company Name].

 [Company Representative Name and Title]